murkl/d2launcher/README.md

 # Features

-- Custom proton (64 Bit) build will download by script
+- Custom Proton (64 Bit) build will download by script
-- Sandbox architecture
-- Leightweight
 - Download latest Median XL patch (incl. notification on new updates)
-- Median XL version management
+- Median XL Version Management
 - Import/Export of savegames
 - D2 Stats included (will download by script)
 - Sven's Glide wrapper included
 - Diablo II 1.13c files to work with Median XL included
 - Updater (incl. notification on new updates)
-- Configuration of every script variable
+- Configuration of Script Properties
 - 100% GUI

 # Dependencies